dagonaut/trophy/bellmead/trophy/jorando/sets/Whispering Marshes/items/Faded Love Letter.md

 - The **Locket** grants spiritual resistance and may allow players to see glimpses of what happened at the Reclamation site.

-- The letter also establishes a **personal** emotional anchor between **Alaric and Liora**, grounding the larger mystery of the Reclamation in human loss and love.
+- The letter also establishes a **personal** emotional anchor between [[Alaric and Liorna]], grounding the larger mystery of the Reclamation in human loss and love.